cfpb/design-system/docs/components/iconography.md

   the size and padding standards for buttons when placed inside a button to indicate loading or follows standards of a form-level alert within an alert message.

+  Our previous font icon system provided modifiers to rotate any icon.
+We found in reality this wasn’t practical and only one icon is ever animated, `update`.
+  We’ve provided an alias–`updating`–to be used within the UI when a user needs to be made aware that the website is working on responding to their actions.

   #### Download